-Untreated bladder cancer can spread to other organs and tissues in the body, including the lungs, liver or bones.
+Untreated bladder cancer can spread to other organs and tissues in the body, including the lungs, liver, and bones.

 There are just over 10,000 new cases of bladder cancer diagnosed each year in the UK, with the condition becoming more common with age.

 The earlier the cancer is diagnosed, the more limited it will likely be and the more effective the treatment.
 Around 50% of people treated for bladder cancer survive for 10 years or longer.

 What causes bladder cancer?

 The exact cause of bladder cancer remains unknown.
 But there are a number of risk factors linked to the disease.

 Smoking and other chemical exposure.
-More than most cancers, bladder cancer is associated with exposure to cancer-promoting chemicals, or carcinogens.
+More than most cancers, bladder cancer is associated with exposure to cancer-promoting chemicals (carcinogens).
 For example, cigarette smokers may be up to six times the risk of developing bladder cancer compared with non-smokers, because of specific carcinogens in tobacco smoke.
 People exposed to certain chemicals and dyes, such as painters, leather workers, machinists, metal workers, and rubber and textile workers, are at increased risk of bladder cancer.
 People who have been treated with radiation or alkylating chemotherapy agents, such as cyclophosphamide, are also at higher risk.